-MORGAN COUNTY BOARD OF COUNTY COMMISSIONERS AMENDMENT SUMMARY May 19, 2025 May 28, 2025 (meeting date)
+MORGAN COUNTY BOARD OF COUNTY COMMISSIONERS AMENDMENT SUMMARY May 7, 2025 May 12, 2025 (meeting date)

-Included with this summary are redlines of the proposed changes as outlined below.
+Included with this staff report are redlines of the proposed changes as outlined below.

 Overview of proposed changes:

 - A. Definitions.
 Addition of a definition for bulk requirements.
 This will clarify certain sections of the zoning regulations - B. Powers and Duties of the Board of Adjustment.
 The proposed amendment will reference the new bulk requirement definition and remove variances regarding maximum number of residences permitted per parcel.
 The removal is proposed because it contradicts the special use regulations for maximum number of residences.